LukasPoque/s3i_flutter/README.md

   - [ ] Work with DeleteAttributeMessages
   - [ ] Work with CreateAttributeMessages
   - [x] Work with messages from the EventSystem
-  - [x] Create/delete broker queues for the EventSystem
   - [x] Simple to use wrapper for the EventSystem (as a subscriber)
   - [ ] Helper functions for the EventSystem as publisher